pietrovalese/Cryptography/README.md

     -Generator of random seqeunce:
         -BBS_gen.py
         -linear_generator.py
-    -Function to check if an integer is prime such as Test_Miller_Rabin.py
+    -Function to check if an integer is prime such as:
+   	-Test_Miller_Rabin.py

-Pay attention the some script use other script in this repo so make sure to check the dependency
+Pay attention that some script use other script in this repo, so make sure to check the dependency